Lvieira21/vita-dump-icons/README.md

 ## GUI

-The GUI was written using [Python Eel](https://github.com/samuelhwilliams/Eel) and currently I'm only capable of building the macOS version of the app, in one day or so I'll be building the Windows version.
+The GUI was written using [Materialize framework](https://materializecss.com/) and [Python Eel](https://github.com/samuelhwilliams/Eel) and currently I'm only capable of building the macOS version of the app, in one day or so I'll be building the Windows version.
 <div style="text-align:center"><img src="https://github.com/Lvieira21/vita-dump-icons/blob/main/Assets/screenshot.png?raw=true" /></div>

 #### Notice: in order for it to work, you need Google Chrome installed.